By Asia Property Report on January 21, 2010

 About 90% of beach land in Phuket is controlled by foreigners through Thai nominees, a leading research body has found.

-Posted in Phuket | Tagged condominium units, foreign investors, Hua Hin, Koh Phangan, Koh Samui, legal loopholes, Pattaya, Phuket
+Posted in Phuket | Tagged foreign investors, Hua Hin, Koh Phangan, Koh Samui, Pattaya, Phuket |

 By Kanana Katharangsiporn on June 15, 2009